The 10 Privacy Principles of PIPEDA – Identifying Purposes

 When Collecting Personal Information

-If your organization uses its employees to collect personal information, such as asking customers for their addresses or phone numbers when they purchase products or services, those employees should be able to clearly explain why personal information is required when they ask for its collection.
+If an organization uses its employees to collect personal information such as asking customers for their addresses or phone numbers when they purchase products or services, those employees should be able to clearly explain why personal information is required when they ask for its collection.

-If your organization collects personal information on application forms, those application forms should clearly describe the purposes for which personal information is being collected.
+If an organization collects personal information on application forms, those application forms should clearly describe the purposes for which personal information is being collected.

 New Purposes for Personal Information

-If personal information is collected and your organization finds a new purpose for it, unless the new purpose is required by law, your organization cannot use that personal information for another purpose without consent.
+If personal information is collected and an organization finds a new purpose for it, unless the new purpose is required by law, an organization cannot use that personal information for another purpose without consent.

 Compliance with Other Principles

-Abiding by this principle also helps your organization comply with principle four (Limiting Collection), and avoids your organization from collecting information that is not required for its intended purposes.
+Abiding by this principle also helps an organization comply with the fourth principle of Limiting Collection and prevents it from collecting information that is not required for its intended purposes.

 The principle of Identifying Purposes is also closely linked to the principles of Limiting Collection and Limiting Use, Disclosure, and Retention.